Argentine markets fall post-default, New York hearing on Friday

 The government maintains it has not defaulted because it made a required interest payment on one of its bonds due 2033, but U.S. District Judge Thomas Griesa in Manhattan blocked that deposit in June, saying it violated his ruling.

-At that time, Griesa deemed the $539 million (319 million pound) deposit with the Bank of New York Mellon, Argentina's trustee bank, was illegal because it did not include a concurrent court-ordered payment of $1.33 billion plus accrued interest to the holdout investors.
+At that time, Griesa deemed the $539 million deposit with the Bank of New York Mellon, Argentina's trustee bank, was illegal because it did not include a concurrent court-ordered payment of $1.33 billion plus accrued interest to the holdout investors.

 Buenos Aires argues that agreeing to the hedge funds' demands to pay them in full would break a clause barring it from offering better terms to them than to those who accepted to steep writedowns in the 2005 and 2010 swaps.